 Fellows have full access to the Department of Orthopaedic Surgery’s Research Laboratory, which has over 1,500 square feet of dedicated space.
 The lab includes:

-Fellows also have access to a new state-of-the-art motion monitor and computer analysis system at Medical Plaza - Miller (formerly CompRehab Plaza), which is currently being used to monitor golf-swing and throwing motions.
+Fellows also have access to a new state-of-the-art, 16-camera Pitching Biomechanics and Motion Analysis Laboratory at David F. Couch Ballpark, home of Wake Forest University Baseball.
+Under the direction of Kristen Nicholson, PhD, this facility explores modifiable risk factors to avoid overuse throwing injuries.
 Fellows also have access to the Department of Health and Exercise Science at the Wake Forest University undergraduate campus, which houses a full gait laboratory with high-speed cameras and force plate capabilities.

 Conferences and Didactics

-Didactic teaching occurs in a weekly dedicated Sports Medicine conference, which takes place in the state of the art orthopaedic conference room.
-This consists of presentations from sports medicine faculty, basic science faculty, residents, and fellows.
+Didactic teaching occurs in a weekly dedicated Sports Medicine conference.
+This consists of presentations from sports medicine faculty, basic science faculty, residents,fellows, and allied health professionals.
 The fellows have access to the full complement of orthopaedic conferences and are expected to participate in resident education, both formally and informally.

 Sports Medicine Conferences

-The format of the weekly sports medicine conference will consist of a 30 minute presentation followed by a discussion/question and answer session.
+The format of the weekly sports medicine conference will consist of a 60-minute presentation followed by a discussion/question and answer session.
 This will be supplemented by questions drawn from OITE/OSAE sources.
-In addition, each conference will be supplemented by journal articles, including classical articles, current articles, technique articles, and basic articles.
+In addition, each conference will be supplemented by journal articles, including landmark publications, current articles, technical notes, and contemporary studies.